epfl-lara/stainless/core/src/sphinx/laws.rst

 A typeclass is identified by its name, and is associated with a set of (usually polymorphic) functions signatures, its *methods*.

-It can then be *instanciated* at various types, given that the user is able to provide a concrete implementation for each method.
+It can then be *instantiated* at various types, given that the user is able to provide a concrete implementation for each method.
 A user can then apply these methods to any type for which there is a corresponding instance, which essentially corresponds to *overloading*.